 Anatomy of the forefoot.
 Cross section through the distal metatarsals.

 Morton and others postulated that the increased mobility of the fourth and fifth metatarsal heads relative to the more fixed medial portion of the foot results in disproportionate trauma to the third interdigital nerve.
 These mechanical factors, combined with the impingement and stretching from a tight transverse intermetatarsal ligament, result in repetitive microtrauma.
-Histologic evaluation reveals perineural fibroma formation consistent with compression-induced trauma.2 Injury begins with edema of the endoneurium, ...
+Histologic evaluation reveals perineural fibroma formation consistent with compression-induced trauma.2 Injury begins with edema of the endoneurium, followed by fibrosis beneath ...